J-2 Work Authorization

 The following items must be collected, prepared, and sent to the CIS:

 A Completed and Signed Form I-765.
+Do Not use an electronic signature.

 The following information may be of assistance: